seokhyun-chung/seokhyun-chung.github.io/_pages/cv.md

 Service, Volunteering, and Activities
 ======
-* Reviewer for _AISTATS 2022/23, IEEE Transactions on Reliability, IEEE Transactions on Automation Science and Engineering, IEEE/ASME Transactions on Mechatronics, and Journal of Intelligent Manufacturing_.
+* Reviewer for _AISTATS 2022/23, IEEE Transactions on Reliability, IEEE Transactions on Automation Science and Engineering, IEEE/ASME Transactions on Mechatronics, and Journal of Intelligent Manufacturing, and IISE Transactions_.